tardate/LittleArduinoProjects/Equipment/MilliVoltmeterDIY/CustomBoardAndEnclosure/README.md

 ## Conclusion

-All told, this turned out pretty well, though there are a couple of things I would change about the PCB design if I were to do it again:
+All told, this turned out pretty well, though there are a couple of things I would change if I were to do it again:

-* some changes to the PCB as mentioned above
+* some changes to the PCB as mentioned above:
+    * flip the LCD serial connectors, so they don't need to cross when connecting to the LCD
+    * the push-button connectors would be better positioned on the other side of the board
+    * larger (M3) mounting holes
 * I think I'd switch from binding posts to shrouded banana sockets for the input jacks (compatible with most multimeter leads)
+* add reverse polarity protection: probably just a rectifier diode in series with power supply
 * more flexible power supply:
-  * internal battery backup for portable use (I can add this quite easily)
+    * internal battery backup for portable use.
+The power socket has bypass connector, so this is easy to add.
     * perhaps a mains AC supply

 ## Credits and References